CMU-CREATE-Lab/video-labeling-tool/README.md

 A tool for labeling video clips (both front-end and back-end).
 The back-end depends on an Apache server to provide video links.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 If you found this code useful, we would greatly appreciate it if you could cite our technical report below:

-Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Randy Sargent, and Illah Nourbakhsh.
-2020.
-Project RISE: Recognizing Industrial Smoke Emissions. arXiv preprint arXiv:2005.06111. https://arxiv.org/abs/2005.06111
+Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Jessica Pachuta, Randy Sargent, and Illah Nourbakhsh.
+2021.
+Project RISE: Recognizing Industrial Smoke Emissions.
+Proceedings of the AAAI Conference on Artificial Intelligence (AAAI 2021). https://ojs.aaai.org/index.php/AAAI/article/view/17739

 The system defines the final label by aggregating answers from citizens and researchers.
 At least two volunteers or one researcher will review each video.
 If the answers from the two volunteers agree, the system marks the video according to the agreement.
 Otherwise, another volunteer or researcher will review the video, and the result is aggregated based on majority voting.